4 Best Industrial Laser Cutters in 2023 (Under $10,000)

 It comes in 3 sizes with cutting areas of 160 x 160 mm, 230 x 250 mm, and 320 x 350 mm.
 Each kit comes with all-metal linear 3D printing, laser cutting, and CNC carving modules, and while you may think the machine is spread too thin, it’s still managed to pull out all the bells and whistles for laser cutting.

-We tested the largest option, the Snapmaker 2.0 A350, and were impressed with the laser cutting that even the standard 1.6W laser toolhead offered.
+I personally tested the largest option, the Snapmaker 2.0 A350, and were impressed with the laser cutting that even the standard 1.6W laser toolhead offered.

 Not only is laser cutting the easiest module to use, but it handles materials like leather, wood, acrylic, and fabric.
 However, for more industrial laser cutting uses, we recommend purchasing the 10W high-power laser add-on for more effective cutting.